tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: log.default.show-stack-trace

-    Add stack traces to the |tcm| log.
+    Whether stack traces are added to the |tcm| log.

     |
     | Type: bool